Goddess of the Night (Hurrian): Worship

 The Goddess of the Night was worshiped in Kizzuwatna.
 Various members of clergy dedicated to her are attested in known texts, including SANGA priests, two of whom, Ilī-ma-abī and Ulippi are known by name.
 Additionally, the term katra or katri denoted a class of clergy involved in the worship of both of this goddess (as well as Išḫara).
 One katra known by name was Arazakiti.
 She apparently was a co-author of one of the ritual texts pertaining to the Goddess of the Night.

-During the reign of either Tudhaliya I or Tudhaliya II the Goddess of the Night was also introduced to Hittite lands, where the city of Šamuḫa, most likely located near modern Sivas, became her new cult center.
+During the reign of either Tudḫaliya I or Tudḫaliya II, the Goddess of the Night was also introduced to Hittite lands, where the city of Šamuḫa, most likely located near modern Sivas, became her new cult center.
 She was also worshiped in Laḫḫurama.

-A well known text, the Expansion of the Goddess of the Night, describes the transfer of this deity to a new temple in detail.
+A well-known text, the Expansion of the Goddess of the Night, describes in detail the transfer of this deity to a new temple.
 It is considered to be one of the best preserved Hittite rituals.
-The procedure started with the building of a new temple, and the fashioning of a new statue and various paraphernalia for it.
+The procedure began with the construction of a new temple and the fashioning of a new statue and its paraphernalia.
 After they were finished, purification water from the original temple had to be brought to the new one and was kept on its roof for a day.
-The goddess herself was summoned from various locations and a string representing the path she had to take to reach her new dwelling had to be tied to the statue after the completion of this part of the preparations.
+The goddess herself was summoned from various locations, and a string representing the path she had to take to reach her new dwelling had to be tied to the statue after the completion of this part of the preparations.
 In addition to the Goddess of the Night, the closely associated Pinikir also had to receive offerings during them.